Darab-gif/Darab-gif/README.md

 ### Hi there 👋, I'm Darab

-I'm an innovative and passionate Frontend Developer.
+I'm an innovative and passionate Self taught Frontend Developer.